-Figure 16.
-Smart contract execution cost.
-The top graph corresponds to the approach in Figure 12 where only hashes are recorded on the blockchain.
-The bottom graph corresponds to the approach in Figure 13 where a smart contract handles authorization requests.
+Figure 17: Smart contract execution cost.
+The top graph corresponds to the approach where only hashes are recorded on the blockchain.
+The bottom graph corresponds to the approach where a smart contract handles authorization requests.

 Figure 16 shows the execution cost (gas), which quantifies the amount of EVM (Ethereum Virtual Machine) resources (computation and storage), for each of the above implementations.